facebookresearch/ReAgent/README.md

 To install caffe2, follow this tutorial: [Installing Caffe2](https://caffe2.ai/docs/getting-started.html).

+## FAISS

+The KNN-DQN model depends on FAISS.
+For details on installing FAISS, go here: https://github.com/facebookresearch/faiss

 ## OpenAI Gym

 OpenAI Gym can be installed using [pip](https://pypi.python.org/pypi/pip) which should come with your python installation in the case of linux or with anaconda in the case of OS/X.  For the basic environments, run: